 - A camera pin-hole model and camera calibration via regression.

-- Concept of factoring a matrix.
-Inner products and orthogonal vectors.
+- Inner products and orthogonal vectors.
 Symmetric matrices and orthogonal matrices.

-- Optimization as a tool for solving robot perception problems.
+- Nontraditional topics such as finding solutions to nonlinear equations via gradient descent and optimization as a tool for solving robot perception problems.

 Why should I take ROB 101.
 What is so special about it?